 Music focuses and motivates Carolin (she/her).
-Sports energizes and activates her.
+Swimming & riding her bike energizes and activates her.
 Developing and providing access to safe water pushes her every day.
 Carolin’s community action project aims to be an intercultural and intergenerational exchange of ideas all relating to water quality, access, and sustainable solutions to ensure everyone has access to safe water.

-Currently, Carolin studies and works in Germany and would love to see the whole world and all its diversity in nature.
+Currently, Carolin studies and works in the Netherlands and would love to see the whole world and all its diversity in nature.
 If there were three natural wonders that stand out, they are the aurora borealis, tropical rainforests, and the deep sea.
-Until she can travel to all those places, in the meantime she’s exploring every inch of Germany.
+Until she can travel to all those places, in the meantime she’s exploring every inch of the Netherlands.

-Among the many skills Carolin brings to the fellowship are knowledge in environmental and sustainability sciences, inter- and transdisciplinary science, photography, fundraising, and communications including website design.
+Among the many skills Carolin brings to the fellowship are knowledge in environmental and sustainability sciences, inter- and transdisciplinary science, photography, and communications.